yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 ### How does YBA determine that a node instance record maps to a node agent entry if they are not related?

-As mentioned above, a node agent registration has nothing to do with node instance entry.
-YBA uses the IP to identify.
-The IP can be a DNS from >= 2.18.5.
+YBA uses the IP address to identify a node instance.
+The IP can be a DNS from YBA version 2.18.5 and later.

-A bind address (defaults to the IP) is being added in > 2.18.5 in case DNS is supplied and node agent has to listen to a specific interface IP.
+For YBA versions later than 2.18.5, a bind address that defaults to the IP will be added in case a DNS is supplied and the node agent has to listen to a specific interface IP.

-### How does YBA clean up node agents for on-prem NON-manual nodes?
+### How does YBA clean up node agents for on-prem non-manual nodes?

 YBA removes the node agent entry when the node is cleaned up.
-It can leave node agent service running but when the node is again re-used, node agent is re-installed.
+You can choose to leave the node agent service running, but when the node is again re-used, the node agent is re-installed.